-Tricky questions – have two hoops or marked spaces and ask the kid(s) a question they may know the answer to and assign two possible answers, one to each marked area.
+Have two hoops or marked spaces and ask the kid(s) a question they may know the answer to and assign two possible answers, one to each marked area.
 Have the kids run to the answer they think was right.
-At the end explain that Jesus managed to stand in both hoops in today’s story.
+At the end, explain that Jesus managed to stand in both hoops in today’s story.

-Payday – Explain that each child must cross the room and touch the paper pinned to the wall. some children must do so while sitting in a seat or otherwise hindered.
+Explain that each child must cross the room and touch the paper pinned to the wall.
+Some children must do so while sitting in a seat or otherwise hindered.
 Give each child three coins or tokens each time they do it, but say they must pay 1 token in tax.
-How did it feel to give your tokens away.
+How did it feel to give your tokens away?
 What should we do with the tax tokens?
 How did it feel to be at a disadvantage?

-Question treasure hunt – This is a lovely simple activity but it does take some time to set up.
-Children search and find a question whose answer tells them where to find the next piece of treasure, alongside the piece of treasure (a jigsaw piece works well) is another question whose answer is the location of the next piece of treasure and so on.
+This is a lovely, simple activity, but it does take some time to set up.
+Children search and find a question whose answer tells them where to find the next piece of treasure.
+Alongside the piece of treasure (a jigsaw piece works well) is another question whose answer is the location of the next piece of treasure and so on.
 Link to questions leading to truths.

-No right answer – challenge your kids to find an answer to these questions – let them mine out the encounter starting with the question- talk about how sometimes it’s better not to answer a question directly.
+Challenge your kids to find an answer to these questions.
+Let them mime out the encounter, starting with the question.
+Talk about how sometimes it’s better not to answer a question directly.

 3. When did time begin?